Affordable divorce in Chicago, Illinois. Is it possible? What does a divorce cost in Chicago, Illinois?

 You’ve spent years planning your life together.
 All of your plans involved you both remaining together as a couple.
 You got a house big enough for the two of you.
 You took a job with better insurance but less opportunity so your partner could do the opposite.
-You saved your partner’s income and you spent yours to support each other.
+You saved your partner’s income and you spent your income while sharing expenses.
 You bought a vacation home that both of you could retire to.

 The cost of the divorce